carlosmariacaraccia/MiFaena/README.md

 ### Packages used: Firebase, SDWebImge, CSV

 Simple app to manage a slaughter business.
+Unfortunatelly, this is almost the only part of the app I can show, because the bigger one is property of Meat Trade.
 About 60 % of the code is tested.